top of page

 As the demand for renewable energy sources continues to increase, innovative solutions are being explored to meet this growing need.
 One of these solutions is the development of solar energy on brownfield sites, specifically landfills.

-Brownfields refer to abandoned or previously developed land that may have been contaminated by industrial or commercial activities.
+Brownfields refer to abandoned or previously developed land that industrial or commercial activities may have contaminated.
 These sites often pose environmental and health risks, making them difficult to redevelop for traditional land uses.
 However, they provide a unique opportunity for the development of solar energy.
 It not only helps to repurpose previously developed land, but also promotes renewable energy use and provides economic benefits to surrounding communities.

 Benefits of Landfill Solar Farms